canopy-js/canopy-js/README.md

 Bordering states: New York shares some of its southern border with [[New Jersey]].
 ```

-Produce the following website, where we can either inline or redirect to the new topic via the global link:
+Produce the following website:
 <br>

 ![Global references](./readme/global.gif)
 <br>
 <br>

-When a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the new topic of the global link.
+As pictured above, when a global link is selected, the user has the option of appending the new paragraph below the current one, separated by a small divider to indicate the change of topic, or, the user may press "return" or "alt/option-click" and redirect entirely to the new topic as the root paragraph of a new page.

-Unlike a subtopic, a topic can be referenced from any paragraph in any file in the project.
+Unlike a subtopic, a topic can be referenced from any paragraph of any file in the project.

 #### Import references

-An import reference is for when you want to reference a subtopic of a given topic from a paragraph of a different topic.
+An import reference is for when you want to reference a subtopic of a given topic from a paragraph belonging to a different topic.

-An example might be if you want to express that Fremont county of Idaho is adjacent to Teton county of Wyoming.
-You would want the paragraph for Fremont to reference Teton, however, it might not be appropriate to have the paragraph for Teton follow the paragraph for Fremont directly, because maybe the user needs an explanation of what Wyoming is in the first place, and how it relates to Teton.
+An example might be if you want to express that Fremont county of Idaho is adjacent to Teton county of Wyoming, so ideally the paragraph for Fremont would reference Teton.
+However, it might not be appropriate to have the paragraph for Teton follow the paragraph for Fremont directly, because the user might first need an explanation of what Wyoming is and how it relates to Teton before we can define Teton itself.

 So, the solution is an "import reference" - the paragraph for "Fremont" is allowed to reference the paragraph for "Teton", but in a way that preserves the context of Teton within Wyoming.